anushkagarg5653/anushkagarg5653/README.md

 <br />
 <br />

-<h3>Hi, I'm Anushka, Machine Learning Researcher and a Full Stack Developer.
-Beside's programming, I enjoy eating food and traveling.
+<h3>Hi, I'm Anushka, Machine Learning Researcher and a Full Stack Web Developer.
+Beside's programming, I enjoy eating food and traveling and reading.
-Please feel free to clone projects and raise issues if you think something could be better.</h3>
+Please feel free to clone projects, star it to show some love and raise issues if you think something could be better.</h3>